 If multiple teachers are using the Grade Converter, communicate about how often you input grades into the Grade Converter, especially if you share students.
 Too much HP loss in one day can be difficult for students to handle.
-If this becomes a problem, you could turn off the HP loss for the Grade Converter entirely (see the "Game Rules" under "Advanced" in the settings).
+If this becomes a problem, you could turn off the HP loss for the Grade Converter entirely (see "Game Rules" under "Advanced" in the class settings).

 Good communication between teachers can ensure that Classcraft works smoothly from classroom to classroom.